nat-geo-rocky-mountain-national-park-trail-map

 Roughly 2.6 miles from the trailhead hikers will rise above the steepest portion of the entire hike.
 Looking from far below you will have thought that this was the summit.
 However, you'll still have a little more than a tenth-of-a-mile to go before reaching the pinnacle.
 Once you arrive at this point you're going to see what appears to be two summits.
 Avoid the outcrop towards the right and proceed towards the prominence almost straight ahead.

 As previously mentioned, we had a fierce cold wind on the day of our hike.
-Fortunately there are a couple of manmade rock walls that acted as windbreakers, which allowed us to comfortably refuel for the next leg of our hike.
+Fortunately, there are a couple of manmade rock walls that acted as windbreakers, which allowed us to comfortably refuel for the next leg of our hike.

 From the summit of Chiquita the route continues by heading downhill towards the saddle between Chiquita and Ypsilon.
 If there's a trail here, we didn't see it.
 Traveling along this stretch, however, isn't too bad.
 It's more grassy tundra than talus rock.
 Simply follow the most efficient route.
 The route will drop roughly 290 feet to the saddle before climbing another 735 feet to reach the summit of Ypsilon Mountain.